Adithya2369/Kaiburr_Task5/README.md

 ---

 ### 🔹 Phase 3 — Expanding Dataset
-We then **increased the dataset size** from around **278 records per class** to **25,000 records per class**, maintaining equal samples across all categories.
+I then **increased the dataset size** from around **278 records per class** to **25,000 records per class**, maintaining equal samples across all categories.
 A new Naive Bayes model was trained again.
 The accuracy improved but was **still below expectations**, suggesting the model’s limitation with complex textual data.

 ---

 ### 🔹 Phase 4 — Final XGBoost Model
-To overcome this, we replaced Naive Bayes with a stronger model — **XGBoost**.
+To overcome this, I replaced Naive Bayes with a stronger model — **XGBoost**.
 Using the **balanced dataset (25,000 per category)**, XGBoost was trained and fine-tuned, finally achieving an accuracy of **~93%**.
 This marked a significant improvement in classification performance and stability.

 ---

 ## 📉 Key Learnings
-- Class imbalance can inflate model accuracy but reduce real-world reliability.
+- Class imbalance can increase model accuracy but reduce real-world reliability.
 - Under-sampling helps balance data but may lead to underfitting.
 - Increasing data volume and using robust models like XGBoost provides better generalization.